aiman-al-masoud/deixiscript/hellloooo.md

 DRSs that should mean the same thing (and may indeed produce the same side effects) might not be exactly identical.

-This is a problem, because saying that "a button is red" and saying that "the color of a button is red" won't be considered the same thing, but they SHOULD!
+This is a problem, because saying that "a button is red" and saying that "the color of a button is red" won't have the same meaning, but they SHOULD!

 ## SIMPLE CASE: NO DOM EVENTS